What does a copywriter do?

 You will hear some people make this argument: Copywriting is part of content marketing.
 Here’s how these folks see it:

-Copywriting is the art of creating written content that serves content marketing goals.
+Copywriting is the art of creating written content that serves content marketing goals, but may be designed to meet brand or direct-response objectives.

 The jury is still out on the “content vs. copywriting” issue, so for the purposes of this article, I’m going to focus on the latter definition: copywriting as a profession that involves publishing your words on the internet.